Arlo Pro 2 Review 2021

 Setup and installation

-Installing the Arlo Pro 2 is super easy (especially if you choose the battery-powered route).
+Installing the Arlo Pro 2 is super easy (especially if you choose the wire-free, battery-powered route).
 It’s pretty much a plug-and-play system.
 To set up an account, you’ll need to download the Arlo smartphone app.

 Once you’ve created your account, check to make sure the base station is powered up and connected to your router—look for the little green LED lights for confirmation.